 Phase II ~ Application & Supplemental Materials

-The completed application & supplemental materials should be mailed or hand delivered to the College of Health Professions Student Services office as indicated below no later than March 1st of the intended year of fall semester entry.
-These are described further in the Application Packet and include the application, an autobiographical sketch, statement of professional goals, verification of completion of 50 hours (minimum) of volunteer or paid work in a therapeutic setting, and two letters of recommendation from a Therapeutic Recreation Specialist/Recreation Therapist, or related health care practitioner with whom the applicant has completed volunteer and/or paid hours.
+The completed application & supplemental materials should be mailed or hand delivered to the College of Health Professions Student Services office as indicated below no later than February 15th. of the intended year of fall semester entry.
+These are described further in the Application Packet and include the application, an essay on choosing Therapeutic Recreation as your major, a statement of professional goals, verification of completion of 50 hours (minimum) of volunteer or paid work in a therapeutic setting (20 hours must be with a recreational therapist), and two letters of recommendation from a Therapeutic Recreation Specialist/Recreational Therapist or related health care practitioner with whom the applicant has completed volunteer and/or paid hours.

 Phase III ~ Applicant Notification